arp242/zdb/README.markdown

-`zdb` exposes some database helpers; all of this is built on top of [sqlx](https://github.com/jmoiron/sqlx), but makes certain things a bit easier.
+`zdb` exposes some database helpers; all of this is built on top of [sqlx](https://github.com/jmoiron/sqlx), but makes things a bit easier.

 Right now only PostgreSQL and SQLite are supported.
-Adding MariaDB etc. wouldn't be hard, but I don't use it myself so didn't bother adding (and testing!) it.
+Adding MariaDB or other engines wouldn't be hard, but I don't use it myself so didn't bother adding (and testing!) it.
 Just need someone to write a patch 😅

 Note: compile with `CGO_ENABLED=0` if you're not using `cgo`, otherwise it will depend on the go-sqlite3 (which uses cgo).